 Whatever it is, this data-driven feedback loop is the critical factor that contributes to a highly visible and controlled purchasing environment; it's these insights that create leverage across the entire organization.

-A final note: procurement is fundamentally about people
+Procurement is fundamentally about people

 "Mindless habitual behavior is the enemy of innovation."